jbo48-sudo/mee4411-turtlebot3-ros2/mee4411_simulation/README.md

 You can then view the results of the test with

 ```
-colcon test-results --verbose
+colcon test-result --verbose
 ```

 ## Simulation Integration

 The `transform2d_utils` are required for the `collision_detector` to work correctly (meaning the simulation will shut down when the robot drives into a wall).
-To test this, you can launch the simulation with
+To test this, you can launch the simulation with:

 ```
 ros2 launch mee4411_simulation simulation.xml